contraexemplo/MakeItOpen/pt-br/README.md

 ### None of the above, but...

 #### I am not a native English speaker
-- Submit a translation of the content of this repository in your mother toungue
+- Submit a translation of the content of this repository in your mother toungue!

+#### I am just really excited about preservation of culture!
+- Telling us how would an ideal digital collection look like
+- Pointing out what can be improved in current solutions under the perspective of a user and visitor
+- Describing which experiences you would like to be made possible with the digitization of objects of culture